trammell/recipe-book/susans-recipes.md

 # Sides and Salads

+## Kohlrabi and Apple Salad with Creamy Mustard Dressing

+Gourmet, October 1992.
+Serves 8.
+Can be prepared in 45 minutes or less.

+> ½ cup heavy cream
+> 2 tablespoons fresh lemon juice
+> 1 tablespoon coarse-grained mustard
+> 3 tablespoons finely chopped fresh parsley leaves
+> ½ teaspoon sugar
+> 2 bunches kohlrabi (about 2 pounds), bulbs peeled and cut into julienne strips,
+> stems discarded, and the leaves reserved for another use
+> 1 Granny Smith apple

+In a bowl whisk the cream until it holds soft peaks and whisk in the lemon juice, the mustard, the parsley, the sugar, and salt and pepper to taste.
+Stir in the kohlrabi strips and the apple, peeled, cored, and diced, and combine the salad well.

+## Beet and Carrot Pancakes

+Bon Appétit, March 1998.
+Makes 8 servings.

+An interesting side dish or meatless entrée.

+> 1⅓ cups (packed) coarsely shredded peeled beets (from 2 medium)
+> 1 cup coarsely shredded peeled carrots (from 2 medium)
+> 1 cup thinly sliced onion
+> 1 large egg
+> ½ teaspoon salt
+> ¼ teaspoon pepper
+> ¼ cup all purpose flour

+> 3 tablespoons olive oil
+> Low-fat sour cream

+Preheat oven to 300 °F. Place baking sheet in oven.
+Combine beets, carrots and onion in large bowl.
+Mix in egg, salt and pepper.
+Add flour; stir to blend well.

+Heat 1½ tablespoons oil in heavy large skillet over medium heat.
+Using ⅓ cup beet mixture for each pancake, drop 4 pancakes into skillet.
+Flatten each into 3-inch round.
+Cook until brown and cooked through, about 4 minutes per side.
+Transfer pancakes to baking sheet in oven; keep warm.
+Repeat with remaining beet mixture, making 4 more pancakes.

+Serve pancakes with sour cream.

 ## Noodle Salad with Spicy Peanut Butter Dressing

 Bon Appétit, February 2004 by Juli Tsuchiya-Waldron (Tokyo, Japan).
 Makes 6